+[Above.]

-[Above] Titinius is enclosed round about With horsemen, that make to him on the spur; Yet he spurs on.
+Titinius is enclosed round about With horsemen, that make to him on the spur;(30) Yet he spurs on.
 Now they are almost on him.
 Now, Titinius!
 Now some light.
 O, he lights too.
-He's ta'en.
+He's ta'en Shout.
+And, hark!
+They shout for joy.